danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/Localization-Article.md

     @PageColor(blue)
 }

-EmojiKit supports localizing emojis in the current locale, as well as any supported locale:
+``Emoji`` can be localized in any supported locale that has defined translations:

 ```swift
 let english = Locale(identifier: "en-US")